Wednesday, 29 April 2009

 The Bathing Place - Our Playing Ground.

+As always and as in the old days, children love the river.
+I remembered in the late 50s, the river was wide and deep enough for long boats to ply to Bandung and Mawang (Chinese settlements and shops), a few hours down river.
+Today, most parts of the stream are overgrown with weeds and trees.
+It is not navigable anymore , even by smaller boats.
 The bathing place has been a part of my life.
 As kids in those days, we would spend hours there, swimming, diving and chasing each other, until we turned blue with cold.
 An early morning bath there would be unbearable as the water was almost as cold as iced water (our long house is near to the Klingkang Range and close to the International Border with Indonesia).

 Today, a mountain stream is channeled to every homes by pvc pipes the long house dwellers had fixed themselves.
 This has made the bathing place less used and less popular.
 Nevertheless, every time I went back home alone or with my family, I would never miss going for a swim there.
 I felt I had left a part of me there.